Showing posts with label ARCHITECTURAL DESIGN COURSE. Show all posts

 Schematic Design Proposal

-The initial study was made and a schematic layout was done initially to show an impression based on the initial data gathered.
-This includes the number of lots alllocated for the different land uses needed to make a sustainable community.
+The initial study was made, and a schematic layout was done initially to show an impression based on the initial data gathered.
+This includes the number of lots allocated for the different land uses needed to make a sustainable community.
 Here's the Aerial View Perspective

 • The Financial feasibility studies